Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Run the subgraph fetch command, like so:

-The my-graph@my-variant in the example above is a graph ref that specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.
+The argument my-graph@my-variant in the example above is a graph ref that specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.

 subgraph introspect